A suspect is in custody in connection with the investigation into the killings of four University of Idaho students, sources say - Local News 8

 A suspect is in custody in connection with the investigation into the killings of four University of Idaho students, sources say

+The arrest in the fatal stabbing case was made by the FBI in northeastern Pennsylvania, the sources said.
+A state official said the suspect was arraigned Friday before a judge in Monroe County, which is in the Pocono Mountains, between Scranton and Allentown.

+One source described the suspect as a man in his 20s and told CNN the arrest took place Friday morning.

-The Moscow Police Department in Idaho will hold a news conference Friday afternoon to announce developments in the investigation into the killings of four University of Idaho students.
+The Moscow Police Department in Idaho said it will hold a news conference Friday at 1 p.m.
+(4 p.m.
+ET) to announce developments in the investigation.

+The November 13 killings in an off-campus home riveted the nation and shocked the small college town of Moscow, its first murder in seven years.
+The case prompted fear and anxiety in the community and student body, and questions mounted about the pace of the police investigation.

-The police department's announcement of the news conference at 1 p.m. local time (4 p.m.
-ET) comes a day after police said they have received about 20,000 tips through more than 9,025 emails, 4,575 phone calls, and 6,050 digital media submissions, while having conducted over 300 interviews in the case of the four students slain in an off-campus home.
+The arrest comes a day after police said they have received about 20,000 tips through more than 9,025 emails, 4,575 phone calls, and 6,050 digital media submissions, while having conducted over 300 interviews.

-The students, Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Kernodle's boyfriend, Ethan Chapin, 20; were likely asleep when they were each stabbed multiple times in the early hours of November 13, authorities have said.
+The students — Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Kernodle’s boyfriend, Ethan Chapin, 20 — were likely asleep when they were each stabbed multiple times in the early morning hours, authorities have said.
 Some of the victims had defensive wounds, a coroner has said.

-The killings shocked the small college town, its first murder in seven years.

-"Investigators believe someone has information that adds context to what occurred on the night of the murders and continue requesting additional pictures, video, and social media content.
-Our focus remains on the investigation, not an individual's activities displayed in the tip," the update said.

-Police say the search continues for the white 2011-2013 Hyundai Elantra thought to have been near the home early on November 13.
+Police have said they have been searching for a white 2011-2013 Hyundai Elantra thought to have been near the home early on November 13.

 The home where the killings occurred will be cleaned up but remain an active crime scene under police control, authorities said Thursday.